mickaelbaron/mickaelbaron.github.io/_posts/2024-06-07-create-use-custom-xcpng-templates-ubuntu.md

 ## Using the template

 Using the previously created template will allow you to rely on an existing virtual machine on which it will be possible to add configurations supported by Cloud-init.
-The documentation for [Cloud-init](https://cloud-init.io/) regarding configurations is not easily accessible (<https://cloudinit.readthedocs.io/en/latest/index.html>).
-This GitHub repository (<https://github.com/number5/cloud-init/tree/main/doc/examples>) associated with the official documentation makes it easier to understand the complexity of [Cloud-init](https://cloud-init.io/).
+The [documentation](https://cloudinit.readthedocs.io/en/latest/index.html) for [Cloud-init](https://cloud-init.io/) regarding configurations is not user friendly.
+This [GitHub repository](https://github.com/number5/cloud-init/tree/main/doc/examples) associated with the official documentation makes it easier to understand the complexity of [Cloud-init](https://cloud-init.io/).

 Two configurations are available: one that describes the content of *cloud-config* and one that describes the content of *network-config*.
 In the following, we provide examples of these configurations.
 I encourage readers to use these examples and the official documentation to tailor them to their needs.